hmfaysal/hmfaysal-omega-theme/_posts/2015-02-24-ECommonsStrategy.md

 On the one hand, you'll be giving some people a job close to the hardware.
 On the other hand, the training material will be obsolete the moment it's written.
 The market for HPC system administrators isn't all that large compared to the industry IT sector, so in this case, the training will always have a limited audience and traction.
 On the other hand, if you've got a robust and quality Software-Defined Infrastructure, why even train the system administrators ?
 It would be a better investment to improve the software development capabilities of a specialised, (distributed) team and let automated testing, monitors, deployment and integration do the rest.

-## We, for one, welcome our new robot overlords.
+## We, for one, welcome our new robot overlords

 A last word on automation.
 The strategy of "the project formerly known as SAGrid" should explicitly take into account the automation trend.
 "Robots" refer to services which perform both menial and in some cases advanced tasks which were previously done "by-hand".
 We've implemented this in automated continuous integration of scientific applications[^Jenkins], and are working on doing this for infrastructure services with Ansible, Puppet and Rundeck.
 What's missing in our skillset at the moment is also what seems to be something of a common trend in Big Data - Artificial Intelligence.
 Developing a deep monitoring and reporting system, and developing appropropriate responses to events is a realistic goal which is already being done by companies with far larger infrastructures and tighter constraints than ours[^NetFlix].